Latest deals from trusted retailers

 What’s the Red Kite Nebula Crib like as a playpen?

 Red Kite claim the playpen mode would suit a child up to 15kg – the approximate weight of a two-year-old – but I disagree.
 I think it would work quite well as a playpen for a baby up to a year old, but not for a child older than that, simply because there’s not a lot of room for the baby to move around, and the base is quite flimsy and doesn’t touch the ground.
-The baby would be suspended in mid air in a sort of floating cot-cum-makeshift playpen – suitable for smaller babies but not for a mobile toddler.
+The baby would slightly raised off the ground in a sort of floating cot-cum-makeshift playpen – suitable for smaller babies but not for a mobile toddler.

 Are there any design elements you find particularly good?

 The fact that the crib can also be used as a playpen is definitely a bonus.

 Is the Red Kite Nebula Crib easy to clean?